Diaconis-Ylvisaker prior penalized likelihood for $p/n \to \kappa \in (0,1)$ logistic regression: Introduction

-Section~\ref{sec:dy_mape} introduces the MDYPL estimator.
-Section~\ref{sec:main} states the main results along with a discussion of their implications and assumptions.
-Section~\ref{sec:hyper} examines how the choice of the shrinkage parameter of the DY prior impacts the estimator's performance.
-Section~\ref{sec:other_methods} compares the MDYPL estimator to logistic ridge regression and corrected least-squares.
-Section~\ref{sec:intercept} provides a conjecture about the behaviour of the MDYPL estimator in $p/n \to \kappa \in (0,1)$ logistic regression when an intercept term is included in the linear predictor and Section~\ref{sec:unknown_constants} discusses how to estimate unknown constants that are instrumental to bridging our theory with statistical practice.
-Finally, Section~\ref{sec:case-study} provides a case study using a real dataset on digit recognition.

-Section~\ref{sec:summary} discusses limitations, possible extensions for future work, and provides concluding remarks.
-Proofs of the main results of the text along with auxiliary lemmas and further empirical and numerical results are provided in the Supplementary Material document, which is available at \url{https://github.com/psterzinger/MDYPL}.
+All the methods we develop are implemented in the brglm2 R package \citep{brglm2}.
+The proofs of all theoretical results, along with further empirical and numerical results are provided in the Supplementary Material document, which is available at \url{https://github.com/psterzinger/MDYPL}.